neo4j-rstats/rmd4j/README.md

 If you don’t specify any `neo4j_user` and `neo4j_passwd`, `set_neo4J_engine()` will not use the `--user` and `--password` args of the cypher-shell.

 In that case, you’ll need to have provided Neo4J your user name and password, or have disabled the password request (see below).

-We strongly recommand to provide your Neo4J password outside of the rmd, as it will prevent any unwanted share of these credentials.
+We strongly recommand to provide your Neo4J password outside of the Rmd, as it will prevent any unwanted share of these credentials.

 ### Disable Neo4J password request